 Cherita Armstrong is an American actress who has played a variety of diverse characters throughout her acting career.
-Such as her recurring role on the hit television series Pretty Little Liars.
-Her other television credits include Law & Order: SVU, All My Children, and Law & Order; Trial by Jury.
+Such as her role on the hit television series 9-1-1.
+Her other television credits include; Pretty Little Liars(recurring), Law & Order: SVU, and Law & Order; Trial by Jury.

 Cherita is most known for her commitment to bringing historical figures to life through her work in theatre.
 She is currently the star of the nationally touring production, Incidents in the Life of a Slave Girl, where she plays Harriet Jacobs, a slave who spends 7 years hiding out as a fugitive in an attic.
 This poignant play is based on a true story and has garnered much acclaim.
 She also played Alice Dunbar, wife of poet Paul Laurence Dunbar, in Oak & Ivy; Lou Bess in The Old Settler and Ruby in August Wilson’s Seven Guitars.